How to use the Schedule to set calendar events and create tasks.

 If the activity occurs for the full day, use the All Day Checkbox to note that - the activity will be displayed on the header of your calendar.

 You can also set the activity to repeat as a series of events on your calendar - our farmers market event recurs weekly during the summer.
+Note that there is a limit of 100 Daily Recurring Tasks that you can create.

 Once you've supplied your Activity information, be sure to click Create to add it to your schedule.